bioshazard/instant/server/README.md

 ## Self-hosting on a custom domain

-The repo includes a `docker-compose.yml` that runs the Instant server, dashboard, Postgres and a MinIO instance.
-To run everything:
+The repo includes a `docker-compose.yml` at the repository root that runs the Instant server, dashboard, Postgres and a MinIO instance.
+From the repository root run:

 ```sh
 docker compose up